AndreaTroianiello/polimi-hyp-2017-project/README.md

 Furthemore, some extra pages and relations were implemented, for example: services by area, doctors by service, doctors by Area.

+## Optional page

-The optional page "Form for general request of info" was implemented and can be accessed through the main menu using the link "Richieste"
+The optional page "Form for general request of info" was implemented and can be accessed through the main menu using the link "Richieste".
+When you send a general information inquiry, the request is stored in the database and a confirmation email is sent to the user who made the request.

 ## Framework and template